jazzband/django-oauth-toolkit/docs/advanced_topics.rst

 ===================
 You can restrict each individual application to a separate subset of scopes.
 Using the ``allowed_scopes = 'scope1 scope2'`` field on the ``Application`` model you can limit the scopes an application can get.
-This is usefull if you trust an application owner only for e.g. read access and don't want your users to give write access, or avoid the application to covertly request a scope it shouldn't get once it knows you have anabled ``skip_authorization``
+This is useful if you trust an application owner only for e.g. read access and don't want your users to give write access, or avoid the application to covertly request a scope it shouldn't get once it knows you have anabled ``skip_authorization``